 If you’ve changed employers over the last 4 years or have recently returned to work following the resurgence in construction, there’s a likelihood that you may not be claiming all the tax credits that you are entitled to.

-In the construction industry, workers can so often move from job to job and short term contract to short term contract, often with gaps in between projects.
-When you start a new job, and register it with Revenue, they automatically assign your tax credits equally across the 52 weeks of the year.
+In the construction industry, workers can so often move from job to job, and with several concurrent short term contracts.
+Sometimes there are gaps between these jobs.
+When you start a new job and register it with Revenue, they automatically assign your tax credits equally across the 52 weeks of the year.

 While this is ideal if you’re working for the same company all year round, it can result in a sizable tax back rebate if you were employed in a short term contract.